How to Assess Your Nonprofit’s Digital Maturity

 Digital Maturity Matrix for Volunteer Services

-Although this is in no way a complete model, my hope is that we can being a conversation about a way forward.
-What small, cost neutral steps can we take to increase our digital maturity today?
+This isn’t a complete model, but my hope is we can find way forward in nonprofit technology.
+What small, cost-neutral steps can we take to increase our digital maturity today?
 What tools do we already have at our disposal?
 And, where might we need to make strategic investments to boost our results?

 I invite you to add your ideas and insights in the comments below.
 What’s missing?
 What needs to be expanded?
 Let’s get the conversation started.

-To contribute to a deeper understanding of how today’s volunteer organizations use technology, this year’s Volunteer Management Progress Report survey will focus, in part, on digital tools.
+To contribute to a deeper understanding of how today’s volunteer organizations use technology, this year’s Volunteer Management Progress Report survey focuses, in part, on digital tools.

 Learn how you compare on salary, satisfaction, and technology adoption.